Very Tough Love: Wrong participants

 The experiences of Brandi Byrd illustrate another problematic case.
 Byrd was out with a friend who was charged with DUI.
-Byrd gave the police permission to search her purse, and two darvocet pills were found.
+Byrd gave the police permission to search her purse, and two Dextropropoxyphene pills were found.
 She explained that her mother had given them to her after minor surgery and she had forgotten about them, but she was charged with two felonies, one for each pill.
 After sitting in jail for six days, Byrd went to court.
 The public defender and the drug court counselors told her if she didn't agree to drug court, she would go to prison.

 Judge Williams told her, "There is no such thing as putting you on probation.
 If you don't beat the rap, there is no street probation for charges in this county, and hasn't been for seven years, since I've had drug court."

 Despite the fact that Byrd had no history of drug addiction or abuse and no criminal record, she felt like she had no choice but to agree to drug court supervision or go to prison.
 Then came the catch-22; she was told she had to admit to drug use and addiction or she couldn't get into the program.

 West Huddleston, NADCP executive director, described the individuals to whom drug court programs are targeted: "long histories of addiction...multiple treatment failures...multiple times on probation...served previous jail or prison sentences...driven by their addiction".

 When people without addiction and past criminal behavior are placed in an intensive treatment program, they tend to rebel and become defiant because the therapy is of no benefit to them and they feel they don't deserve the restrictions placed on their behavior.